 An enema is a method to flush waste out of the colon.
 It's not such a bad idea when you consider that the average person may have up to 10 pounds or more of non-eliminated waste in the large intestine!

 Simply put, an enema cleans up the colon and induces bowel movements, leaving you feeling cleaner, lighter, and healthier almost immediately.
 The main job of the colon is to absorb water and nutrients from food and remove waste and toxins.
 Over the years, the colon walls can become encrusted with non-eliminated waste, making it sluggish and inefficient.

-Enemas are not a new fad or something that's only performed by those obsessed with their health.
-It wasn't that long ago that enemas were routinely prescribed by doctors as part of a normal cure for illness.
+Home enemas are not a new fad or something that's only performed by those obsessed with their health.
+It wasn't that long ago that home enemas were routinely prescribed by doctors as part of a normal cure for illness.

-While the medical community has somehow disconnected itself from the benefits of enemas, some medical professionals are slowly coming around.
+While the medical community has somehow disconnected itself from the benefits of home enemas, some medical professionals are slowly coming around.
 Suzy Cohen, also known as "America's Pharmacist," declares that coffee enemas are safe when performed by holistic physicians and even at home in her Ask The Pharmacist column.
-Cohen goes on to say that coffee enemas can be used as therapeutic treatment for a number of conditions, like constipation, fatigue, liver detoxification, and even cancer.1 Research has confirmed the effectiveness of administering therapeutic agents through the colon instead of the mouth.2
+Cohen goes on to say that coffee enemas can be used as therapeutic treatment for a number of conditions, like constipation, fatigue, liver detoxification, and cancer.4 Research has confirmed the effectiveness of administering therapeutic agents through the colon instead of the mouth.5